Technology Solutions to Improve Patient Engagement

 1. Low patient activation

 Patient activation in care process – participation and interest – directly determine further engagement.
-Usually, patient activation is reflected in the adoption of self-tracking tools and medication managers, access to patient portals and EHR, attempt to share patient data such as health history, symptoms and medication effects with authorized entities – doctors, foundations, researchers.
+Usually, patient activation is reflected in the adoption of patient engagement solutions: self-tracking tools and medication managers, access to patient portals and EHR, attempt to share patient data such as health history, symptoms and medication effects with authorized entities – doctors, foundations, researchers.

 Even though the rate of healthcare tools adoption is relatively high, the numbers in Accenture research show patients are much more confident with simpler diet and nutrition apps than medication managers and chronic disease trackers.

-At the same time, patients are eager to get access to their EHR, share medical app and wearable data with their HCPs (up to 90%, Accenture) and use patient portals.
+At the same time, patients are eager to engage in healthcare and get access to their EHR, share medical app and wearable data with their HCPs (up to 90%, Accenture) and use patient portals.
 However, EHR tools are commonly focused on doctors rather than patients.
 Current generation of patient portals often fails to address user needs in terms of usability, adaptive interface and intuitiveness.
 And collected patient data remains locked in digital tools due to strict HIPAA regulations.